sheldon18/cinebox/README.md

         alt="Valid CSS!" />
     </a>
 - __Chrome dev tools__ and __Mozilla inspect element tool__ used for testing HTML and CSS.
-- __JSHint__ used to validate jquery
+- __JSHint__ used to validate jQuery
 - All Python code conforms to __PEP8__ style guide.
-- Browser __console log__ used for testing layout, responsiveness and user actions.
+- Multiple browsers' __console logs__ used for testing layout, responsiveness and user actions.
 - Tested webhook between GitHub and Heroku.
 - Auto-deploy tested
 - __Travis-CI__ use to test Continuous Integration.
-Removed/Updated numerous AWS C9 auto installed apps from requirements.txt file to get Travis to pass.
+Removed/Updated numerous AWS C9 auto-installed apps from requirements.txt file to get Travis to pass.

 [![Build Status](https://travis-ci.org/sheldon18/cinebox.svg?branch=master)](https://travis-ci.org/sheldon18/cinebox)